newhavenrb/conferences/Frustration-Driven-Development.md

 >
 > We make life decisions, define new features, or refactor code when we get too annoyed by current circumstances.
 This is where Evan admits that he has a low tolerance for frustration.
 Having been frustrated a great deal during his career, Evan will discuss several anti-patterns that he has seen in code and how to use the Dark Side of the Force (frustration, anger, and rage) to escape from them.

+## Memorable Quotes

+* TATFT: Test All The Fucking Time

 ## Notes

 From @benjaminoakes: